Hayden Stephen

 Hayden Stephen (born 9 January 1972) is a former athlete from Trinidad and Tobago.

+Stephen was an All-American sprinter for the UTEP Miners track and field team, finishing 5th in the 4 × 400 metres relay at the 1994 NCAA Division I Outdoor Track and Field Championships.

 Stephen was a member of Trinidad and Tobago's bronze medal winning 4 × 400 metres relay teams at both the 1994 Commonwealth Games and 1995 Pan American Games.